 Maybe you are not gonna like this, but- YES!

-Note that in certain situations, you are going to be a data processor, and in certain situations, you are going to be a data controller.
+Note that in certain situations, you will be a data processor, and in certain situations, you will be a data controller.
 It will depend on the circumstances.

 The most important question to ask yourself is: Do you determine the purpose of the processing, or are you just an executor?